hakyemezi/turkeyfundsdata/README.md

 ## Contributions
 Contributions are welcome!
 If you find any issues or have ideas for enhancements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/hakyemezi/turkeyfundsdata?tab=MIT-1-ov-file) file for details.